The world’s demand for cloud services is growing exponentially. Yet sustainability and transparency are still lacking.

 Four key areas create a holistic approach to sustainability.

-Access the draft criteria document
+Access the criteria document

 Let’s shape a more sustainable cloud industry together!